 Location: Lakewood Center for the Arts (Location)

-The Lake Oswego Festival of the Arts is announcing the Call to Artists for the 2019 Special Exhibit, titled Origin Stories: Comics and Identity.
+The Lake Oswego Festival of the Arts is announcing the Call to Artists for the 2021 Special Exhibit, titled Brilliant!
+Jewelers Making Statements.

 Scope of the Exhibit

-Each year the Special Exhibit strives to explore a single art medium through the display of quality and diverse work from a wide range of artists.
-As part of a large community celebration of art, the Special Exhibit seeks to offer insight and awareness of the featured art form to inspire and inform visitors.
+Each year the Special Exhibit strives to explore a single art medium through the display of high quality and diverse work from both invited and juried artists.
+As part of our large community celebration of art, the Special Exhibit seeks to educate, inform and inspire visitors regarding each year’s featured art form.

 Works Eligible for Submission

 - All submitted pieces must be available for sale for the duration of the Festival.

 - Solo artists or group makers may apply.
 The person applying for a group must have permission to do so.

 - Artworks must be original designs developed by the applying artist(s), though the designs do not have to be created specifically for the exhibition.